 Your house might cost $700 to keep cold while a similar house next door will cost half that.
-This post will help you make your house a low-cost energy leader in your neighborhood.
+This post will help you make your house a low-cost energy leader in your neighbourhood.
 Our concentration is on slashing cooling costs; however, most of the following tips will save you cash on heating, as well.

 Replacing a 10-year-old central or window air conditioning unit with an Energy Star unit may slash your cooling expenses by 30 – 50% and save you enough over your new model’s lifetime to offset its investment price.